Ham (chimpanzee)

-Ham (July 1957 – January 19, 1983), a chimpanzee also known as Ham the Chimp and Ham the Astrochimp, was the first Great Ape launched into space.
+Ham (July, 1957 – January 19, 1983), a chimpanzee also known as Ham the Chimp and Ham the Astrochimp, was the first great ape launched into space.
 On January 31, 1961, Ham flew a suborbital flight on the Mercury-Redstone 2 mission, part of the U.S. space program's Project Mercury.

-Ham's name is an acronym for the laboratory that prepared him for his historic mission—the Holloman Aerospace Medical Center, located at Holloman Air Force Base in New Mexico, southwest of Alamogordo.
+Ham was known as "No. 65" before he safely returned to Earth, when he was named after an acronym for the laboratory that prepared him for his historic mission—the Holloman Aerospace Medical Center, located at Holloman Air Force Base in New Mexico, southwest of Alamogordo.
 His name was also in honor of the commander of Holloman Aeromedical Laboratory, Lieutenant Colonel Hamilton "Ham" Blackshear.

 Early life

-Ham was born in July 1957 in French Cameroon (now Cameroon), captured by animal trappers and sent to the Rare Bird Farm in Miami, Florida.
+Ham was born in July 1957 in French Cameroon, captured by animal trappers and sent to the Rare Bird Farm in Miami, Florida.
 He was purchased by the United States Air Force and brought to Holloman Air Force Base in July 1959.
+Ham was sold to the United States Air Force for $457.

 There were originally 40 chimpanzee flight candidates at Holloman.
 After evaluation, the number of candidates was reduced to 18, then to six, including Ham.
 Officially, Ham was known as No. 65 before his flight, and only renamed "Ham" upon his successful return to Earth.
 This was reportedly because officials did not want the bad press that would come from the death of a "named" chimpanzee if the mission were a failure.
 Among his handlers, No. 65 had been known as "Chop Chop Chang".